 A pre-purchase home or building air quality inspection provides peace of mind to home buyers.
 Have your home carefully examined before agreeing to buy.
 Don't put your health or property at risk.

 Air sampling can estimate occupant exposure to airborne contaminants.
 If you are feeling sick or are just curious and would like to know more about the quality of your home or business’s air

 Finding mystery odour sources can be extremely difficult.
 While most indoor air contaminants originate from within the building, chemicals can be drawn into a building from the outdoors as well.

 After mold has been removed a post-remediation verification survey includes inspection, moisture assessment and air clearance testing of the remediated construction materials

 Routine maintenance and record keeping in a commercial building which creates a historical baseline and establishes due diligence.
 Consider worthwhile preventative maintenance.

 Mold growth can damage interior finishes and furnishings and in time, cause serious damage to the structural elements of a building.
 Inspection & indoor air quality testing may be able to detect a problem before it's too late.

 If you suspect that your building is experiencing an air quality problem, but you are not sure what it is or how to resolve it, our team can can identify underlying causes, recommend sensible solutions, and verify the results.

-We have Certified Indoor Environmentalists on staff, and we are members of the Indoor Air Quality Association.
+We have Certified Indoor Environmental Consultants on staff, and we are members of the Indoor Air Quality Association.

 For general inquiries, please contact us.